Can You Distinguish With Each Eye?

 |---|---|---|

-| Neural Plasticity | The visual cortex reallocates cortical columns that previously processed input from the impaired eye to the healthy eye. | Days to weeks |
+| Neural Plasticity | The visual cortex reallocates cortical columns that previously processed input from the impaired eye to the healthy eye.
+In practice, | Weeks to months |

-| Increased Sensitivity | The remaining eye often develops a slightly larger pupil (anisocoria) and may enhance contrast detection to capture more light. | Immediate, with gradual refinement |
+| Increased Sensitivity | The remaining eye often develops a slightly larger pupil (anisocoria) and may enhance contrast detection to capture more light. | Days to weeks |

 | Behavioral Adjustments | People naturally turn their head to bring the functional eye into the line of sight for tasks that require precision. |